jianshen92/digital-garden/content/blog/2023 -- A Year of Reflection and Exploration.md

 # Learning When to Give Yourself Some Slack

 Mid-year, I found myself pushing too hard.
-Every activity aimed at self-improvement, whether it was watching educational videos, exercising, or learning new skills.
-Feeling inadequate due to multiple failures and unemployment, I felt a constant need to better myself (though the metrics were unclear).
+Every activity I did was aimed at self-improvement, whether it was watching educational videos, exercising, or learning new skills.
+Feeling inadequate due to multiple failures and unemployment, I felt a constant need to better myself (though the metrics of what is better were unclear).

 One day, I decided to ease up on myself.
 I began allowing myself to enjoy the little things again, such as playing games and consuming entertainment content.